KaiSD/coa4u/README.md

 ### How to use

-Just put the src folder into your assets folder.
+ 1. Put the src folder into your assets folder.
 Then attach the Actor.cs script to the object you want.
 See the examples folder, there's a sample script there.